ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](rose_decontrast.gif)](rose_decontrast.gif)

-This method of de-contrasting an image however is very inaccurate and not recommended, unless you have a IM older than version 6.4.2 where you don't have access to the new [Reversed Level Operator](#level_plus).
+This method of de-contrasting an image however is very inaccurate and not recommended, unless you have an IM older than version 6.4.2 where you don't have access to the new [Reversed Level Operator](#level_plus).
 ![\[IM Graph\]](gp_level_neg.gif)

 You can use the "`-level`" operator to negate an image (as previously shown above, just by swapping the 'black' and 'white' point values given, using "`-level 100%,0`".